Neukirch-Egnach railway station

 Neukirch-Egnach railway station (Bahnhof Neukirch-Egnach) is a railway station in Egnach, in the Swiss canton of Thurgau.
-It is an intermediate stop on the Bodensee–Toggenburg line and is served by local trains only.
+It is an intermediate stop on the Bodensee–Toggenburg line and is served as a request stop by local trains only.
 The station is approximately 800 m from the Egnach station on the Lake line.

 Services

 Neukirch-Egnach is served by the S1 of the St. Gallen S-Bahn: